TORCH-Consortium/MAGMA/README.md

 ## Tutorials and Presentations

-Tim Huepink and Lennert Verboven created an in-depth tutorial of the features of the variant calling component of MAGMA:
+Tim Huepink and Lennert Verboven created an in-depth tutorial of the features of the variant calling in MAGMA:

 [![Video](https://img.youtube.com/vi/Kic2ItrJHj0/maxresdefault.jpg)](https://www.youtube.com/watch?v=Kic2ItrJHj0)